getsentry/sentry-java/docs/config.rst

 anytime communication with the Sentry server fails with the buffer.dir`` option.
 If the directory doesn't exist, Sentry will attempt to create it on startup and may therefore need write permission on the parent directory.
 Sentry always requires write permission on the buffer directory itself.
+This is enabled by default if the ``AndroidSentryClientFactory`` is used.

 ::